mehroza/CTJGP-Kubernetes/Lab6-Voumes(hostPath and emptyDir).md

 ## Task 2 : Creating Deployment with emptyDir
+## emptyDir
+In Kubernetes, an emptyDir is a type of volume that is created when a Pod is assigned to a node and is initially empty.
+The contents of an emptyDir volume are stored on the node's filesystem, and the data exists only for the lifetime of the Pod.
+When the Pod is deleted, the data in the emptyDir is also deleted.

+You can use emptyDir volumes in your Kubernetes Deployment for temporary storage that is specific to the Pod but not persistent across Pod restarts.
+For example, this is useful when you need a temporary scratch space for your application, such as caches, intermediate files, etc.

+Here’s how you can create a Kubernetes Deployment that uses an emptyDir volume.

 Create a file named mydep-empty.yaml using content given below
 ```
 vi mydep-empty.yaml